South Korea seizes North Korean paintings due to sanctions

-South Korea says it has stopped businessmen from bringing in North Korean paintings in a potential violation of UN sanctions.
+South Korean officials said Wednesday they have stopped businessmen from bringing North Korean paintings into the country that a report said were purchased at an art studio under U.N. sanctions.

-Observers say similar incidents could occur frequently as South Korea's liberal government is pushing for deeper exchanges with North Korea.
+Observers say similar incidents could occur frequently as South Korea's liberal government pushes for deeper exchanges with North Korea.

 Digital Access For Only $0.99